MachineLemonade/docs/docs/cli-quickstart.md

 **Note:** The image will take some time to build the first time.
 Right now, you have to rebuild the image each time you want to add an additional package or requirement.

 Now you can run `astro airflow start` and see Airflow running on `localhost:8080/admin`

+For more information on using the CLI, see the Developing Locally with the CLI section.